Admitted Student FAQ

 What is RRO?

-This 4 step RRO process includes self-paced online modules, synchronous virtual academic advising and class registration sessions during the summer months supplemented by in-person campus experiences, followed by even more activities during Raider Welcome (the weeks before classes begin).
+This 3-step RRO process includes self-paced online modules, in-person academic advising and class registration sessions during the summer months and lots of activities during Raider Welcome (the weeks before classes begin).

 Do I have to participate in RRO?

 ALL new undergraduate students are required to complete the RRO Online Modules AND participate in an in-person session to see campus, meet your advisor and register for classes.
 These two components are required.

 Do I have to participate in orientation in order to register for classes?
 Even if I am a transfer student?

 Yes.
 You must complete your Online Modules and participate in an in-person RRO session.
 You may have received pre-advising during the admissions process; however, you will only receive your registration time ticket and be cleared to register by completing your Online Modules AND participating in an RRO session.

 I participated in a Transfer Visit Day/Connect Tech/University Day/Raider Roadshow and I have had a tour of campus.
 Why do I have to participate in orientation?

 Events through the Office of Undergraduate Admissions are designed to help students and guests become better acquainted with Texas Tech.
 In order to meet with an advisor and register for classes, students must complete the Online Modules and participate in Red Raider Orientation.

 I am a distance learning student.
 Do I have to register for RRO?

 Distance Learning students (not taking any courses on the Lubbock campus) need to contact the primary academic advisor of the desired online program for assistance.
 Please be sure you are designated as a full-distance student.